gluster/gdeploy/docs/source/features/samba_ctdb.rst

 creating volumes, or to setup CTDB on existing volumes.

-gdeploy allows users to setup CTDB using different ip addresses than mentioned in `hosts' section.
+gdeploy allows users to setup CTDB using different ip addresses than mentioned in 'hosts' section.
 For example if a user has internal ip addresses on which to he decides to setup CTDB cluster, those ip addresses have to be set in ctdb_nodes variable.